 If you have COVID symptoms such as coughing and a high temperature, please do not come to our Training Centre.

 If in doubt please email firstname.lastname@example.org

 The online learning parts of the Multi-Modal delivery of FIRE, PST & PSSR must be completed in advance of the face to face classroom delivery of these subjects.

 Security Awareness Training is delivered entirely online and must be completed within 12 months of the issue of the username and password which provide access to the training.

-No Smoking – No smoking is permitted anywhere on the training premises including the car park.
+Smoking is permitted in the designated area only – No smoking is permitted anywhere on the training premises except in the designated ‘Smoking’ area at the eastern end of the property.
 This is a requirement of our lease to occupy the premises and will be strictly enforced.

 First Aid RCC – As a pre-requisite to attending the face to face training, you must hold a current Provide First Aid Statement of Attainment (SOA) so that you can apply to MCT for Recognition of your Current Competencies (RCC) in first aid.
 You can attend a Provide First Aid course conducted by any Registered Training Organisation in Australia.
-Courses generally cost around $150 and are usually completed in 2 days or 1 day plus some hours of online learning.
-We can recognise SOA which are less than 2 years old and where you can provide evidence that you have refreshed the CPR component within the 12 months before our CoST course completion.
+Courses generally cost anywhere from about $95 to $170 and are usually completed in 2 days or 1 day plus some hours of online learning.
+We can recognise SOA which are less than 3 years old and where you can provide evidence that you have refreshed the CPR component within the 12 months before our CoST course completion.